 - Insecurity

 Please keep in mind, expedient behavior is rooted in fear.
 Fear that you are going to lose something you don’t want to lose.
-Or, fear that you are going to experience something you don’t want to experience.
+Or fear that you are going to experience something you don’t want to experience.

-For God gave us a spirit not of fear but of power and love and self-control.
-2 Timothy 1:7 ESV
+For God gave us a spirit not of fear but of power and love and self-control (2 Timothy 1:7 ESV).

 Consequences

 When expedient behavior becomes a habit, your life and business suffer unhealthy consequences.
+Share on XThe following are examples of the impact and consequences of expediency:

 - Errors